DeepDoge/typesharp/README.md

 # type++
 An experimental language with a type system on steroids, inspired by TypeScript and Rust

+At first I was trying to make an LSP but that's hard this early, so just gonna make my own WebApp text editor IDE for the language.
+Easier than dealing with LSP

 There is no code yet, just imaginary:
 ```
 type NonZeroU8 = u8 & 1..255